RayneKs/TCW-TrainToChangeTheWorld/site/content/products/_index.md

 title: Our Coffee
 type: products
 image: /img/products-jumbotron.jpg
-heading: what we offer
+heading: This is what we give to you
-description: >-
+description: >
   Train to Change the World is the ULTIMATE spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to